-Taxes and fees will vary widely from state to state, county to county so having an exhaustive list of taxes and fees that covers every potential or current Ting customer here isn't feasible.
+Taxes and fees vary widely from state to state and county to county, so having an exhaustive list of taxes and fees that cover every potential or current Ting customer here isn't feasible.
 What we can give you is a break down of the line items that will come up on most bills along with some average taxation levels.

 What you'll see on your bill